 - Rule of Three: To trigger the glove's wish granting power, the user must punch it three times.
 Nick usually says his wish once for each time he hits the glove but it's revealed in at least two episodes that what really matters is the wish mentioned during the third time.
 Mrs. Opal must have figured the rule of three is somehow a part of how the glove works as she once tried to become Miss America by stating her wish three times with the glove on her head.

-- Secret Keeper: Aside from Nick, only two people know about the glove: his best friend and his little sister, who's still a baby and can't talk yet.
-Nick's Grandfather is later let in the secret.
+- Secret-Keeper: Aside from Nick, only two people know about the glove: his best friend and his little sister, who's still a baby and can't talk yet.
+Nick's Grandfather is later let in on the secret.

 - Take That!: The prologue to "Gross Encounters" features one to Teenage Mutant Ninja Turtles (1987), the show that shared the same time slot.
 In it, Macaulay Culkin asks the audience if they're tired of Ninja Turtles, tells them he is, and uses Nick's baseball glove to wish for something new.